 Like so many Mexican-American girls growing up in the U.S., Valerie Gonzalez remembers the annual tradition of making tamales from her mother’s kitchen table.
-Her abuelita, aunts and cousins, including a half dozen siblings, would crowd the tiny kitchen in her Laredo home.
-The ritual included soaking corn husks in the kitchen sink, mixing the masa by hand and then spreading it with a spoon over wet hojas as the chisme and laughter heated up to the rhythm of the boiling hog head on top of the stove.
-The elder tamaleras would then mix the spices into the pork meat and wait for the tamales to steam cook to perfection in time for the Christmas Eve feast.
+Her abuelita, aunts, cousins, and half a dozen siblings would crowd the tiny kitchen in her Laredo home.
+The ritual began with soaking corn husks in the kitchen sink.
+Then they would mix the masa by hand and spread it with spoons over wet hojas as the chisme and laughter heated up to the rhythm of the boiling hog head on top of the stove.
+Then the elder tamaleras mixed the spices into the pork meat and wait for the tamales to steam cook to perfection in time for the Christmas Eve feast.

 Back then, Valerie did her fair share of making tamales but dreamed of a life that would keep her in a classroom instead of a kitchen.
-Growing up, she was always active with school, sports and fundraising for some important cause.
+She was active with school, sports, and fundraising for important causes.
 She always had a heart to help her community.
-This social activism followed her to college where she got involved in Chicano politics in the late 70s, boycotting or marching for various Chicano causes.
+Her social activism followed her to college where she got involved in Chicano politics in the late 70s, boycotting and marching for various important causes.

-As she watched cousins and older siblings go off to college, there was never a doubt in her mind that’s where she was headed too and that social work was what she would study.
-“Educate yourself so you can better yourself” was her father’s mantra to his seven children.
-All seven siblings realized their dream of a college education and all seven graduated from the University of Texas at Austin, their college degrees ranging from social work to architecture to radio/television/film.
-She came to San Antonio in 1979 to complete her master’s degree in social work at Our Lady of the Lake University with a full scholarship then got married and started a business and a family a few years later.
+As she watched cousins and older siblings go off to college, there was never a doubt in her mind that she would follow to studying social work.
+Her father told her and her six siblings, “Educate yourself so you can better yourself.”
+All seven siblings realized their dreams of a college education and all seven graduated from the University of Texas at Austin, graduating in fields from social work to architecture to radio/television/film.
+She came to San Antonio in 1979 with a full scholarship, eager to complete her master’s degree in social work at Our Lady of the Lake University.
+She married and started a business and a family a few years later.

 Today, Delicious Tamales is the leading manufacturer of tamales in San Antonio, selling more than 2.1 million each year, which translates to 70 dozen tamales produced every 2 minutes from its 30,000-square-foot factory.
 The state-inspected product has been voted “Best Tamales” for several consecutive years (1996-2006) in the Reader’s Choice Awards sponsored by the San Antonio Express-News.
 Recently, the company was listed among the Top 25 Hispanic-Owned Businesses in San Antonio by the San Antonio Business Journal.